AdaCore/learn/courses/SPARK_for_the_MISRA_C_Developer/chapters/02_program_consistency.rst

 various categories of identifiers.

-SPARK (and more generally Ada) does not suffer from these problems, as it relies on semantic inclusion of context using ``with`` clauses to provide a unique declaration for each entity.
+SPARK (and more generally Ada) does not suffer from these problems, as it relies on semantic inclusion of context using :ada:`with` clauses to provide a unique declaration for each entity.

 Going Towards Encapsulation